jmfeurprier/perf-navigation/README.md

 navigation
 ==========

-navigation package from perf, the PHP Extensible and Robust Framework.
+Allows to handle website navigation features like breadcrumbs and pagination.